derrywijaya/bprForBli/README.md

 export LANG=$OLDLANG
 unset OLDLANG
 ```
-`cut --complement` in Mac differs from Linux, in Mac you should modify the `cut --complement` commands in `run.sh` from
+`cut` in Mac differs from Linux, in Mac you should modify the `cut --complement` commands in `run.sh` from
 ```
 cut -f1 -d' ' $lang-en.vector.extended --complement > $lang-en.vector.extended.vector
 ```